John Greenwood (Australian politician): Biography

-He was admitted to the bar in 1958 and the next year was practicing as a barrister until 1976.
+Greenwood was admitted to the bar in 1958 and the next year was practicing as a barrister until 1976.
 He was also a part-time lecturer in commercial law 1962-1965 and a captain in Reserve Army Legal Corps.

 Greenwood married Barbara Mary Ellen Conrad and together had a son and two daughters.

+Greenwood died in Brisbane on 23 December 2023, at the age of 89.

 Public career

 Greenwood took over the seat of Ashgrove from the retiring fellow Liberal, Doug Tooth, at the 1974 Queensland state election.
 He held Ashgrove until the state election in 1983, when he was defeated by the former international cricketer, Tom Veivers of the Labor Party.

 He held many roles whilst in politics including: